All Posts

 3. The 4-step objection resolution model

-The image outlines 4-step model for handling objections: Acknowledge, Explore, Respond, and Confirm.
+The image outlines 4-step model for handling objections in sales: Acknowledge, Explore, Respond, and Confirm.

 • Acknowledge: Start by acknowledging the objection raised by the prospect.
 Avoid brushing it aside or downplaying its significance.